srinivaspavan9/TenssortRT_LLM_TailorMyResume/README.md

 wordpress knowledge and desire to learn is a major bonus `
 ## Output
+Gpt4 Gives output says 0% while the finetuned model gave a percentage of 37%
 - ![gpt4 output](GPT4_inference.jpg)
 - ![FineTuned Model output](inference.png)